Latakia: Crusader, Ayyubid, and Mamluk rule

 After failed efforts by Bohemond I of Antioch to capture Latakia from the Byzantine Empire in 1099, and a brief control of the Genoese fleet in 1101, the city was taken in 1103 by forces under the command of Tancred of Hauteville, a veteran of the First Crusade and acting regent of the Principality of Antioch.
 Following the defeat of Antiochene forces at the Battle of Harran in 1104, the city was reoccupied by the Byzantines led by Admiral Cantacuzenus, however they would again lose the city.
 Despite a treaty in 1108 with Bohemond promising to return Latakia to the Byzantine Empire by 1110 it was firmly under the control of the Principality of Antioch, as it was called "La Liche".
 In 1126, the cities of Latakia and Jabala were the dowry of Princess Alice, daughter of King Baldwin II of Jerusalem, who later donated a house in Latakia to the Knights Hospitaller, which became their main base in the region.
-In April 1136, the city was sacked by Emir Sawar ibn Aytakin, governor of Aleppo, then it was struck by the 1157 Hama earthquake and the 1170 Syria earthquake.
+In April 1136, the city was sacked by Sawar, governor of Aleppo, then it was struck by the 1157 Hama earthquake and the 1170 Syria earthquake.

 This situation remained the same with the city serving as the primary port for the Principality until it was captured following a siege by the Ayyubids, under the rule of Saladin on 23 July 1188.
 By 1260, the crusaders recaptured the city, until they were defeated by the Mamluks of Qalawun, on 20 April 1287.

 In circa 1300, Arab geographer al-Dimashqi noted that Latakia had no running water and that trees were scarce, but the city's port was "a wonderful harbor... full of large ships".
 In 1332, the Moroccan traveller Ibn Battuta visited Latakia in his journeys.

 During the late 14th and 15th century, Venetians had a consul in Latakia, due to the trade of cotton and silk from Persia.
-The city which was in despair was rebuilt after a visit by Qaitbay in 1477.
+The city which was in disrepair was rebuilt after a visit by Qaitbay in 1477.

 An Alawite community was first established in Latakia by the missionary Abu Sa'id al-Tabarani (d.
 1034) in the early 11th century.
 From then on it spread northward and into the coastal mountain range.